 If you complete this course, you will earn a Certificate of Completion from GRI.
 Our course completes two out of four courses required before you qualify to take the optional GRI Professional Certification Exam.
 This course covers the topics of Introduction to sustainability reporting and the GRI Standards 2021 update as well as Reporting with GRI Standards 2021 update.
 If you choose to pursue GRI Professional Certification, the remaining 2 courses on Human Rights and the Sustainable Development Goals can be completed online via GRI Academy (note: these courses cost additional money to be paid directly to GRI).
 All participants in our course will automatically receive a 25% discount on the GRI Certification Exam if you choose to take the exam.

 “… I completed the GRI training course and found it to be one of the best online courses I have ever taken.
 And I was able to pass the GRI test with a 90%, so thank you!”

 -Joe Holman, ESG Administration LLC, New York, NY

 For anybody interested in this topic — whether you manage sustainability programs or hope to be hired to build sustainability reports — GRI provides a shared language to discuss sustainability and influence behavior in an organization.

 Enrollment is only available inside the U.S.

-*ASU students and alumni are eligible for significant discounts.
+*All students and ASU alumni are eligible for significant discounts.

 Please email firstname.lastname@example.org for more information.
 Visit our website to learn more about other sustainability training opportunities and how we can work with you to advance your organization’s unique goals.